 Dunwoody & our Partisan 2018 Elections

 Here's some of my thoughts on our current election cycle here in Dunwoody.
-And by the way I'm voting a straight Democratic ticket in this general election.

 In the perfect world we wouldn’t have political parties, no PACs, and folks would run strictly on the merits of their platform and of which they stand.
 And how do you know where they stand?
 There’s a thing called the Internet, and I appreciate candidates who post readily available public details online of their personal platform, detailing what they will work towards and believe in.
 If the individual has no information, then you have to look at the party’s platform.
 Besides, what are they hiding?
 In addition to the major points that folks talk about, I also look to see where they stand on matters of Sustainability, Environment and Human-Powered Transportation options. -- Imagine a world where 50% or more of our K-12 children are walking or riding their bikes on a daily basis to school.
 Yes, that could be a reality if the majority of our local & state officials wanted that to happen.